 Co-operative Education programs are available to international students.
 Admission criteria for international students are the same as for Canadian students.
 International students are responsible for ensuring that their student work visas are in good standing during their Co-op work terms.

 Students transferring from another institution may receive credit for Co-op placements at their former institutions.
-This decision is made through the respective co-operative education offices and the Advising and Involvement Centre.
+This decision is made through the respective co-operative education offices.